Experience True Nature Alaska Wilderness Adventure Tours beyond Imagination

 Luggage Transfer & Access

 Passengers are limited to two pieces of checked baggage, not to exceed 50 pounds, that must be checked with the Alaska Railroad without charge.
-Each passenger may also take one carry on bag.
+Each passenger may also take one carry on, not to exceed 2 ” by 14” by 17 ”, which will stored under your seat on the viewing level.
 Please pack any medications, cameras, binoculars or valuables in your carry-on.

 Pets